forcedotcom/phoenix/README.md

 * bin/psql.sh to run one or more .SQL scripts with the output sent to stdout
 * bin/pcsv.sh to populate a Phoenix table from a CSV file

+##Mailing List##
+Join our [Phoenix HBase](https://groups.google.com/forum/#!forum/phoenix-hbase) Google group and let us know if you have ideas or run into problems.